Aritradutta2002/WebDev-with-Angular/Workflow Management Angular/README.md

 <h1 align="center">EasyTask - Enterprise-level task management without friction</h1>

-## :custard: Descrição
+## :custard: Description

-Use este código para fazer consultas caso tenha dúvidas no curso.
+Use this code for queries if you have any doubts in the course.

-## :custard: Acesse o GhPages
+## :custard: Access GhPages

 <strong>Link:</strong> [https://gusdepaula.github.io/angular-the-complete-guide/browser/](https://gusdepaula.github.io/angular-the-complete-guide/browser/)

-## :custard: Aprenda a subir o seu código no ghPages
+## :custard: Learn to upload your code to ghPages

-<strong>Adicione ao seu projeto:</strong> ng add angular-cli-ghpages
+<strong>Add to your project:</strong> ng add angular-cli-ghpages
 <br>

-<strong>Faça o deploy:</strong> ng deploy --base-href https://SEU_PERFIL_GITHUB.github.io/SEU_REPO_GITHUB/NOME_DA_PASTA
+<strong>Deploy:</strong> ng deploy --base-href https://YOUR_GITHUB_PROFILE.github.io/YOUR_GITHUB_REPO/FOLDER_NAME